Anindita Paul: Career

-In 2000, Paul issued her first Assamese album Bilot Tire Birai Podumor Pahi Oye (2000).
-The lyrics were penned by Assamese poet Shri Kamalananda Bhattacharya (Bawli Kobi) who also crafted the compositions.
-Paul sang three songs, including the title track, for the album.
+In 2000, she released her first Assamese album, Bilot Tire Birai Podumor Pahi Oye.
+The lyrics and compositions were written by Kamalananda Bhattacharya.
+Paul sang three songs on the album, including the title track.

-In 2001, Paul made her debuted in Bollywood Music Industry where she sang a song "Kaisa Dhuan Uth Raha Hai" along with her Co-Singer Zubeen Garg and Sagarika Mukherjee from Zubeen's album Nupur.
+In 2001, Paul made her debut in Bollywood with the song “Kaisa Dhuan Uth Raha Hai” along with Zubeen Garg and Sagarika Mukherjee for Garg’s album Nupur.
+She later collaborated with Zubeen Garg on several projects in Assamese cinema, including the film Prem Aru Prem (2002).